 From SourceWatch

-National Institutes of Health (NIH) is the primary agency in the U.S. government conducting and supporting medical research.
-The NIH consists of 27 institutes and research centers throughout the U.S. Stated goals include:
+National Institutes of Health (NIH) is one of the major divisions of the Department of Health and Human Services (HHS).
+It is the primary U.S. government agency conducting and funding medical research.
+The NIH consists of 27 institutes and research centers throughout the U.S.[1]

 Tobacco issues